Not yet another massage chair?

 It even surpasses the Kahuna in this aspect, because the latter only offers two.

 Regarding heat therapy, the heat function of the iDeal Shiatsu chair is limited strictly to the low-back region, while the LM6800 has two heating pads; one in the lumbar area and one in the calf area.

 When it comes to the foot massage, the iDeal chair doesn’t have this option available, apart from the massage balls at the bottom that doesn’t move.

 On the other hand, the LM6800 doesn’t provide only kneading balls to massage the bottoms of the feet.

 This chair has a dual roller ball system installed.
 This way the users can get a more thorough experience, even though some have complained that the rollers are a bit too powerful.

 The iDeal Shiatsu massage chair is in the lower price range.
 While it wants to be as good as other fellow chairs from unknown brands, its downsides may be impossible to ignore.

-While this chair is a solid choice when it comes to a basic massage with minor therapeutic benefits, it fails to compensate what it lacks in other areas.
-Other two massage chairs, namely Relaxonchair MK-II plus and LM6800 Kahuna, are both FDA approved massage chairs.
+While this chair is a solid choice when it comes to a basic massage with minor therapeutic benefits, it fails to compensate for what it lacks in other areas.
+The other two massage chairs, namely Relaxonchair MK-II plus and LM6800 Kahuna, are both FDA-approved massage chairs.

 With a body-stretch function and an L-track innovation, they provide more value to their users.
 It’s true that the LM6800 comes with an incomplete instruction manual, but the 20% restocking fee in the case of the iDeal chair is a negative surprise.

 The iDeal may be easy to install and available in four different colors, not to mention its professional appearance, but it fails to provide enough value to the user.
-A risk of such a sum may not be worth it.
-The chair has too many downsides; there is a variety of massage chairs on the market in the similar price range of a higher value.
+The risk of such a sum may not be worth it.
+The chair has too many downsides; there is a variety of massage chairs on the market in a similar price range of a higher value.